FRM-Sec/FRM/README.md

 # FRM: Federated Reputation Models for "Securing Federated Sensitive Topic Classification against Poisoning Attacks"

-### This repository is based on a fork of a [workshop work at AAAI](https://github.com/fushuhao6/Attack-Resistant-Federated-Learning), a benchmark for residual based Federated Learning: Attack-Resistant Federated Learning with Residual-based Reweighting.
+### This repository is based on a fork of the reposiroty of [Attack-Resistant Federated Learning with Residual-based Reweighting](https://github.com/fushuhao6/Attack-Resistant-Federated-Learning) at a [workshop work at AAAI](https://federated-learning.org/rseml2021), a benchmark for residual based Federated Learning: Attack-Resistant Federated Learning with Residual-based Reweighting.
 Our NDSS'23 paper extends upon the code of AAAI in residual-based.

 Our NDSS'23 framework uses reputation scores over time (historical) and freshness in order to consider a time decay (algorithmic) function that penalises updates more when the occur in the beginning of a window of time `--s` as specified in our parameters [options.py](https://github.com/FRM-Sec/FRM/blob/master/FedAvg/options.py).
 These can be tuned as a know and are new enhancements we provide on top of the existing core framework of the AAAI paper providing us the SOTA algorithms.

-In their framework, they use is a PyTorch implementation as seen in their [paper](https://arxiv.org/abs/1912.11464).
-They present a novel aggregation algorithm with residual-based reweighting to defend federated learning.
-Their aggregation algorithm combines repeated median regression with the reweighting scheme in iteratively reweighted least squares.
-Their experiments show thattheour aggregation algorithm outperforms other alternative algorithms in the presence of label-flipping, backdoor, and Gaussian noise attacks.
-They also provide theoretical guarantees for the aggregation algorithm.
+In our [paper]() we present a novel aggregation algorithm based and extended upon residual-based reweighting to defend against poisoning attacks in federated learning for text as well as image datastes.
+Our aggregation algorithm combines repeated median regression with a reweighting scheme in iteratively reweighted least squares fashion as precedessor work but we also add robust reputation estimators to produce better defenses againts label flipping and backdoor attacks.
+Our secure aggregation algorithm outperforms other alternative algorithms in the presence of label-flipping and backdoor attacks.
+We also provide theoretical guarantees for the estimator of the aggregation algorithm.

-  * Their repository also uses code from [federated learning](https://github.com/shaoxiongji/federated-learning).
+  * This repository also uses code from [federated learning](https://github.com/shaoxiongji/federated-learning).
   * Previous Results: some algorithms can successfully defend Gaussian Noise Attacks, Label-Flipping Attacks and Backdoor Attacks.

 | # of attackers  | 0      | 1      | 2      | 3      | 4      | Average |